Our Classrooms and staff

 AM Preschool and PM Pre-K

-Our only shared space in the school, this room is home to both a morning preschool program and an afternoon pre-kindergarten program.
+One of our shared spaces in the school, this room is home to both a morning preschool program and an afternoon pre-kindergarten program.
 While sharing a space can present challenges, the need in our community for part time early learning is great and the teachers have done a wonderful job meeting the challenges of a shared space.
 Materials that are developmentally appropriate for both age groups are shared, while other materials that might not work so well for little ones are kept out of reach.

 Both groups use the stage to perform story dramas and can utilize the awesome loft.
 Under the loft, children are thrilled to find a small, comfortable area for reading, "cooking", and playing dress up.